-Costa Rica has never nominated a judge to the ICC.
+Costa Rica unsuccessfully nominated one candidate to the ICC in 2011.
 Uniquely, however, a Costa Rican national, Judge Elizabeth Odio Benito, was nominated by another State Party to the Rome Statute (Panama) and elected in 2003.

-Costa Rica has developed a legal framework for cooperating with the ICC, which includes provisions on how to nominate judicial candidates.114 Candidates can be nominated by the government, the judiciary, the Legislative Assembly, the national bar association, or any non-governmental organization working on the promotion, protection, and study of human rights.115 The law establishes that an individual is formally nominated following the approval of the Legislative Assembly in an open session and by a simple majority of votes.116
+Costa Rica has developed a legal framework for cooperating with the ICC, which includes provisions on how to nominate judicial candidates.
+114 Candidates can be nominated by the government, the judiciary, the Legislative Assembly, the national bar association, or any non-governmental organization working on the promotion, protection, and study of human rights.
+The law establishes that an individual is formally nominated following the approval of the Legislative Assembly in an open session and by a simple majority of votes.